-SeaDAS is currently available for Linux, Mac OS X, and Windows.
-The Windows version currently does not support the science data processing code.
+SeaDAS is currently available for Linux, Mac OS X, and Windows 10.
+For using science data processing code in Windows, see SeaDAS-OCSSW Client Server page for configuration options.
 The SeaDAS source code is publicly available.

 The core visualization package of SeaDAS is written in Java.
 A minimum Java JRE of version 1.8 is required.
 A suitable JRE is packaged with the Windows and MacOSX distributions.
 Linux users will need to separately install a suitable JRE.